Breaking time-reversal symmetry for ratchet models of molecular machines

+The leftmost panel of Fig.~\ref{fig:Avsh}b ($u=7.81\times10^{-2}$) corresponds to $t_{\text{cross}}/\Delta t \approx 0.11$, allowing the system to reliably cross the barrier during the protocol duration, leading to a single component in the work distributions.

-At higher trap speeds, individual system trajectories can be roughly categorized as either crossing from the initial side to the far side of the sawtooth potential barrier, or remaining on the initial side without crossing the barrier.
-In Fig.~\ref{fig:Avsh}b with $u=0.625$, there are two components comprising the work distributions, corresponding to these two trajectory categories.
-The wide `crossing' components, at low work magnitude, represent systems that cross to the far side of the barrier, thus staying closer to $x_{\text{trap}}$, such that the trap does less work on the system.
-The narrow `non-crossing' peaks, at higher work magnitude, are for systems that `get stuck' and do not cross to the far side of the barrier, keeping the system further from $x_{\text{trap}}$ and increasing the work done by the trap on the system.
+Faster driving ($u=0.625$ in Fig.~\ref{fig:Avsh}b) corresponds to $t_{\text{cross}}/\Delta t \approx 0.86$.
+At this driving speed the system does not reliably cross the barrier during the protocol duration, and the work distributions contain two distinct components, corresponding to two trajectory categories.
+The wide `crossing' components in Fig.~\ref{fig:Avsh}, at low work magnitude, represent systems that cross to the far side of the barrier, thus staying closer to $x_{\text{trap}}$, such that the trap does less work on the system.
+The narrow `non-crossing' peaks, at higher work magnitude, are for systems that do not have sufficient time to cross to the far side of the barrier, keeping the system further from $x_{\text{trap}}$ and increasing the work done by the trap on the system.

-As the trap speed $u$ increases further, the system is more likely to remain stuck on the initial side of the barrier, shifting probability from the crossing component to the non-crossing component (Fig.~\ref{fig:Avsh}b, $u=5$ and $u=2\times10^4$).
+As the trap speed $u$ increases further, the system is more likely to remain on the initial side of the barrier without crossing, shifting probability from the crossing component to the non-crossing component (Fig.~\ref{fig:Avsh}b, $u=5$ and $u=2\times10^4$).
 At the highest trap speeds, the protocol duration is insufficient for substantial system diffusion, so the system never crosses to the far side of the barrier.

 As trap speed $u$ increases (Fig.~\ref{fig:Avsh}b, left to right), work distributions depart from Gaussian distributions, gaining the secondary components discussed in the preceding paragraphs.
 These components, with less overlap than the Gaussian work distributions of linear response, cause time asymmetries above linear response, as shown in Fig.~\ref{fig:Avsh}a.